Personal Apps - Advanced

 Scroll down to the "Accounts" section of the page and press the "Edit" button.
 You can now select or deselect the accounts you want to grant access for, before pressing the "Submit" button.

-You can adjust the permissions your personal app can use, which has the effect of allowing or disallowing access to the relevant API endpoints.
-For example, your personal app may never need to make transfers, so you may want to disallow that permission.
+You can adjust the permissions assigned to your personal app, which has the effect of allowing or disallowing access to the relevant API endpoints.
+For example, your personal app may not need access to your transactions, so you may want to disable that permission.

 By default we allow any IP address to use your Personal App credentials, however if your personal app will be running from only a few machines, you can restrict the IP addresses to prevent misuse of your access token.